The Gazzetta Process in Action.

 Who is this site for?

-Journalists, (exile) media practitioners, reporters, editors, academic researchers, NGO personnel, and others who want to create change through adapting methodologies for remote access to populations in need.
+Journalists, (exile) media practitioners, reporters, editors, academic researchers, NGO personnel, and others who want to create change through adapting approaches for remote access to populations in need.

 Why are we sharing our process?